kiliantscherny/spildspotter/evidence-app/pages/store.md

 ## Store Busyness Throughout the Day

-The chart below shows the typical busyness pattern for **{inputs.store_filter.value}** throughout the day.
-The vertical line shows the current hour.
+The chart below shows the typical customer flow pattern for **{inputs.store_filter.value}** throughout the day.
+The red dotted line indicates the current hour.
+Use this information to plan your visit during quieter periods, making it easier to browse clearance items without crowds.

+**Note:** Busyness data represents typical patterns based on historical customer flow and may not reflect unusual circumstances or special events.

 ```sql filtered_hourly
 SELECT